Gabe3925/webdev/w06/d02/ASSIGNMENT_FILES/env_variables.md

 ### 4. Reference environment variables in your app!

 You'll need to restart your Rails server.
 Now whenever you perform a Rake task, your environment settings will be added into the environment instance.
-After that, you can refence environment variable within your Rails codebase through the `ENV` hash:
+After that, you can refence an environment variable within your Rails codebase through the `ENV` hash:

 ```
 config.paperclip_defaults = {